 The following types of property involve special consideration when being given in the context of the charitable gift:

-Real Estate - primary residence (principal residence), secondary residence (cottage, vacation property, etc.) Certified cultural property Corporate inventory Gifts of service
+- Real Estate - primary residence (principal residence), secondary residence (cottage, vacation property, etc.)

 This information provided is general in nature, does not constitute legal or financial advice, and should not be relied upon as a substitute for professional advice.
 We strongly encourage you to seek professional legal, estate planning and/or financial advice before deciding upon your course of action.